niuware/niuware.github.io/home.md

 <br />
 ## What to do now?

 You've just realized how easy is to create and start running your new web application, but the framework is not just this.
-You need to know the cool stuff like how easy is to restrict HTTP requests from Controllers and API classes, define custom view names, recycling Controllers, add custom classes and functions as well as using Eloquent Model classes and database migration features.
+You need to know the cool stuff like how easy is to restrict HTTP requests from Controllers and API classes, define custom view names, recycling Controllers, add custom classes and global helper functions, using Eloquent Model classes, database migration features and more.

 → Continue with the [Quick documentation]({%link quick-docs.md %})